- Future Distance Students

 Detailed study of various computational methods for efficient numerical solution of selected fluid/structural mechanics, thermodynamics, and controls problems in aerospace and mechanical engineering.
 In addition to basic numerical method techniques, topics to be covered include gradient-based optimization techniques, response surface approximation, and uncertainty quantification involving spectral approaches.

-Fuel cell fundamentals including thermodynamics, reaction kinetics, mass transport, characterization, and modeling are introduced.
-Different types of fuel cells such as proton exchange membrane and solid oxide are discussed with emphases on subsystem design and system integration as well as environmental impacts.
-Prerequisite Mech Eng 3521
+Fuel cell fundamentals including thermodynamics, reaction kinetics, mass transport, characterization, and modeling are discussed.
+Different types of fuel cells such as proton exchange membrane and solid oxide are covered together with subsystem design and system integration as well as environmental impacts.
+Prerequisite Mech Eng 3521.

 Mech Eng/Aero Eng 5525: Intermediate Heat Transfer (Lect 3.0)